 I jumped into some clothes and, without running a brush through my hair, raced downstairs.

 I expected to find the kids traumatized and screaming, “My eyes, my eyes.”
-But… No… They seemed happy, sitting on the floor, eating popsicles.
+But… No… They seemed happy.

 “Mom?”
 Gina cocked her head and squinted.

 She had a weird look in her eyes.
-Oh No. Here it comes, all those horrible questions.
+Oh no. Here it comes, all those horrible questions.
 Mom, why do you have hair there?
-Or, does everyone’s belly button get huge when they get old?
+Or, does everyone’s belly button wrinkle like that when they get old?

 I gagged.
-A loud, sick gurgling noise crawled up from the bowels of my body and escaped.
+A loud, sick, gurgling burp crawled up from the bowels of my body and escaped.

 All the kids turned and looked.
 Their bright, shining eyes appraised me.
 Again.

 I felt faint.
 My heart pounded.
 Sweat poured from my pits.
-I swayed.
+Would these indignities never stop?

 What?
 I caught myself.
 Gina was still talking about popsicles?
 I pulled myself back from the abyss.